Gated vs ungated content: pros and cons

 Attracting these buyers to your website during this early stage is best achieved with targeted, helpful content that answers questions and provides good advice.

-Blogging is the perfect medium for this type of content.
-Combine blogging with a sound SEO strategy and an active social media presence and you have everything you need to start bringing the right people in to your website.
+The most effective approach is to create high-value, long-form content (such as a pillar page), then write a series of blogs to support it and help flesh it out.
+Combine this content with a sound SEO strategy and an active social media presence and you have everything you need to start bringing the right people in to your website.

 Outbound methods can also bring visitors in to your website, by getting them to click on banner ads or links in emails, but are less and less effective at doing so.
 This is because buyers have learned to tune out any marketing messages that are either uninvited or distract them from what they are doing.

-Many outbound marketing tactics stop at bringing visitors to your website.
-Those that do try to convert often try to do so too quickly, bringing in the visitor and converting them on the spot, rather than letting, or even allowing, buyers to convert when they choose.
+By contrast, many outbound marketing tactics often try to convert prospect on the spot, rather than letting, or even allowing, buyers to convert when they choose.

 Retaining customers is just as, if not more, important as gaining new ones.
 For most businesses the majority of revenue comes from existing customers and winning new ones costs far more than keeping one.